 Here is a list of the most common dog diseases that may remain unnoticed by you if you don’t consider the symptoms:

 Does your dog like to gulp down food without chewing?
 If yes, then he may be at risk of Gastric torsion.
 It is an enlarged stomach.
 It can become troublesome if the stomach turns.
 If this happens, then fluid and air don’t get to escape, and the dog cannot vomit the food out.

 - Retching and the inability to vomit

 - Enlarged stomach area (extended and sensitive to touch)

-Bloat is one of those dog diseases that can affect any dog at any age but there are a few breeds that are more susceptible to it, such as Great Danes, German shepherds, Boxers, Labrador retrievers, Bloodhounds, and Weimaraners.
-Mid-size dogs such as Basset hounds and Dachshunds are also susceptible to this disease.
+Bloat is one of those dog diseases that can affect any dog at any age, but a few breeds are more susceptible to it, such as Great Danes, German shepherds, Boxers, Labrador retrievers, Bloodhounds, and Weimaraners.
+In addition, mid-size dogs such as Basset hounds and Dachshunds are also susceptible to this disease.

 The best way to prevent this disease is to train your dog to eat slowly.
-There are many ways, such as putting the food in a deep bowl and let the dog work for it.
+There are many ways, such as putting the food in a deep bowl and letting the dog work for it.
 This prevents the dog from inhaling the food.
-Thus deceasing the chances of Bloat.
+Thus it is decreasing the chances of Bloat.

 Parvovirus is a part of the core vaccines that all puppies should be given.
-This is one of the viral dog diseases that usually attacks the intestines and the heart of the dog.
-Mostly puppies in the breeding facilities are at a higher risk.
-This disease usually spread if a dog comes in contact with the poop of a contaminated dog.
+This is one of the viral dog diseases that usually attacks the dog’s intestines and heart.
+Most puppies in the breeding facilities are at a higher risk.
+This disease usually spreads if a dog comes in contact with the poop of a contaminated dog.
 However, this disease is preventable with vaccination at an early age.